fioprotocol/fips/fip-6.md

 * Adds configurable locking mechanism for FIO tokens which is usable by all users of FIO
 * Locked tokens will have any number of lock periods, each period will have a duration and a percent to unlock after the duration.
 Durations will be processed relative to the locks creation time.
 * Users will be able to lock tokens within an account that they own (transfer is not required to lock tokens)
-* Users will be able to unlock an amount of tokens that are locked (when the lock is specified to be unlockable)
+* Users will be able to unlock an amount of tokens that are locked (when the lock is specified to be unlockable) this permits the lock to be used as a kind of secure account, adding a layer of protection for funds.
 * Users will be able to vote using locked tokens (when the lock is specified to be votable)
 * Adds a new endpoint which will support creation of locks that is called lock_tokens.
 * Adds a new endpoint which will support cleaning of the system by BPs and users that is called clean_lock_table.